top of page

 -The Cape Town Call To Action, 2011

 • Ethnic diversity is the gift and plan of God in creation.
-It has been spoiled by human sin and pride, resulting in confusion, strife, violence and war among nations.
+It has been spoiled by human sin and pride, resulting in confusion, strife, violence and war in and among nations.

-• We fail to respect the ethnic identity of others and ignore the deep wounds that such long-term disrespect causes.
+• We fail to respect the ethnic and racial identity of others and ignore the deep wounds that such long-term disrespect causes.

 • If the gospel is not deeply rooted in the context, challenging and transforming worldviews and systems of injustice, then, when the evil day comes, Christian allegiance is discarded like an unwanted cloak and people revert to unregenerated loyalties and actions.

-• We long for the day when the Church will be the world's most visibly shining model of ethnic reconciliation and its most active advocate for conflict resolution.
+• We long for the day when the Church will be the world's most visibly shining model of ethnic and racial reconciliation and its most active advocate for conflict resolution.

 - from the Cape Town Commitment, 2011